llm-bible/llm-bible.github.io/_publications/greco2024talking.markdown

 ---
 layout: publication
-title: Talking the Talk Does Not Entail Walking the Walk On the Limits of Large Language Models in Lexical Entailment Recognition
+title: Talking The Talk Does Not Entail Walking The Walk On The Limits Of Large Language Models In Lexical Entailment Recognition
 authors: Greco Candida M., La Cava Lucio, Tagarelli Andrea
 conference: "Arxiv"
 year: 2024